 Step 4: Access the Rocket Chat server

-Once the application is deployed, you can access the Rocket Chat server by visiting the hostname that you got from the faros connection create
+Once the application is deployed, you can access the Rocket Chat server by visiting the hostname that you got from the faros connection create command.

 What is important that data is stored on your device and not on the cloud.
 This way, you can ensure that the data is protected from potential breaches.
 Once you are done with the project, you can destroy the application and the data will be deleted from your device: